 Android Oreo is rolling out for the Galaxy S8, Galaxy Note 8, the company’s Galaxy A series, and now, the Samsung Galaxy S7 and Galaxy Tab S3.

-Many other Galaxy phone and tablet owners are waiting for news about their upgrades and we can fill in a several blanks for you as we push into the month.
+Many other Galaxy phone and tablet owners are waiting for news about their upgrades and we can fill in a several blanks for you as we push deeper into 2018.

 This roundup will walk you through the important things to know about Samsung’s Galaxy Android 8.0 updates and the Galaxy Oreo release for popular devices and mid-range phones and tablets.

 We’ll continue to update this guide as we, and others, receive more information about Samsung’s plans for Android Oreo so bookmark this page and check back in with us for regular updates.

 Samsung Galaxy Oreo Update: What’s New

 Let’s start with a few things you should know about Android 8.0 Oreo and the new Samsung Experience 9.0 UI.

 Samsung’s version of Android Oreo isn’t identical to the version Google’s rolled out to its Pixel and Nexus devices, but the two share a lot in common.

 Google’s Android 8.0 Oreo operating system is packed to the brim with new features, tweaks, and enhancements.
 It comes with 60+ new emoji, redesigned emoji, upgraded Notifications, improved boot speeds, deeper colors, Autofill, and several new security features.

 One other notable change: Galaxy Android Oreo users are now unable able to store fingerprint, iris, or facial recognition data unless a secure screen lock such as a pattern, PIN, or password is being used.